 The study sought to validate its results by cross-examining data.
 Researchers identified people diagnosed with melanoma or prostate cancer and found that they were also at a significantly increased risk of death from Parkinson’s disease.1

-Genetic or Environmental Factors
+Genetic or environmental?

 Underlying functional changes are part of the disease process for prostate cancer, PD and melanoma.1 PD and cancer seem to have opposite effects on cells.
 PD degenerates nerve cells and cancer causes cells to grow out of control.
 Identifying any genetic links between these diseases may help direct future screening and development of treatment protocols.
 Similarly, environmental factors may play an influential role.
 The Utah study had a geographically controlled and genetically similar population.